-Plenty of jobs in the world require degrees or certification of some sort.
-Being an entrepreneur is not one of them.
+There are plenty of jobs in the world that require a degree or certification of some sort.
+But, being an entrepreneur is not one of them.
 That's what makes it so great – anyone with a lick of business sense and a good idea can become an entrepreneur.
 Knowing that, however, may not keep you from thinking you're not a real entrepreneur.

 This doubt can come from anywhere.
 You could wake up one day, hear something on the news about a famous businessman and listen to how he graduated from a famous college.
 Hearing that he owes his success to his education can put a damper on your hopes.
 Push the doubt out of your mind because nothing is really keeping you from being an entrepreneur if you want it.

 3. Thinking That You're No Leader.